Sahil4UI/ai-lms/README.md

 ```
 rules_version = '2';

 service cloud.firestore {
   match /databases/{database}/documents {

-    // Allow public read for courses and testimonials
+    // --- PUBLIC COLLECTIONS ---
+    // These collections can be read by anyone, including unauthenticated users,
+    // which is necessary for the homepage and course catalog to display properly.
     match /courses/{courseId} {
-      allow read: if true;
+      allow get, list: if true;
+      // Write access is restricted to authenticated trainers.
       allow write: if request.auth != null && request.auth.token.role == 'trainer';
     }

     match /testimonials/{testimonialId} {
-      allow read: if true;
+      allow get, list: if true;
+      // Write access is restricted to authenticated admins.
       allow write: if request.auth != null && request.auth.token.role == 'admin';
     }

+    // --- AUTHENTICATED ACCESS ---
+    // Users can only manage their own data.
+    match /users/{userId} {
+      allow read, write: if request.auth != null && request.auth.uid == userId;
+    }

+    // Authenticated users can read coupons to apply them.
     match /coupons/{couponId} {
       allow read: if request.auth != null;
+      // Admins can manage all coupon data.
       allow write: if request.auth != null && request.auth.token.role == 'admin';
     }

-    // Users can only read/write their own data
+    // --- WRITE-ONLY / INTERNAL COLLECTIONS ---
+    // These collections should not be publicly readable.
-    match /users/{userId} {
+    match /contactSubmissions/{docId} {
-      allow read, write: if request.auth != null && request.auth.uid == userId;
+      allow read, update, delete: if false;
+      // Allow anyone to create a contact submission.
+      allow create: if true;
     }

-    // Lock down other collections
+    match /newsletterSignups/{docId} {
+      allow read, update, delete: if false;
+      // Allow anyone to sign up for the newsletter.
+      allow create: if true;
+    }

+    // --- BACKEND-ONLY COLLECTIONS ---
+    // This collection is managed by backend services (e.g., Cloud Functions).
+    // Client access should be disabled.
-    match /{document=**} {
+    match /notifications/{docId} {
       allow read, write: if false;
     }
   }